awsdocs/aws-greengrass-developer-guide/doc_source/gg-config.md

 # Configure AWS IoT Greengrass on AWS IoT<a name="gg-config"></a>

-1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/) on your computer and open the AWS IoT console\.
+1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/) on your computer and open the AWS IoT Core console\.
 If this is the first time opening this console, choose **Get started**\.

 1. Choose **Greengrass**\.
 ![\[AWS IoT navigation pane with Greengrass highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-greengrass.png)

-1. On the **Welcome to AWS IoT Greengrass** page, choose **Get Started**\.
+1. On the **Welcome to AWS IoT Greengrass** page, choose **Create a Group**\.

-1. Create an AWS IoT Greengrass group\.
-An AWS IoT Greengrass group contains information about the devices and how messages are processed in the group\.
-Each AWS IoT Greengrass group requires an AWS IoT Greengrass core device that processes messages sent within the group\.
-An AWS IoT Greengrass core needs a certificate and an AWS IoT policy to access AWS IoT Greengrass and AWS services\.
-On the **Set up your Greengrass group** page, choose **Use easy creation**\.
+   An AWS IoT Greengrass [group](what-is-gg.md#gg-group) contains settings and other information about its components, such as devices, Lambda functions, and connectors\.
+A group defines how its components can interact with each other\.
 **Tip**
 For an example that uses the AWS IoT Greengrass API to create and deploy a group, see the [ gg\_group\_setup](https://github.com/awslabs/aws-greengrass-group-setup) package from GitHub\.

+1. On the **Set up your Greengrass group** page, choose **Use easy creation**\.

+   Each group requires an AWS IoT Greengrass [core](gg-core.md), which manages local processes\.
+A core needs a certificate that allows it to access AWS IoT and an AWS IoT policy that allows it to perform AWS IoT and AWS IoT Greengrass actions\.
+This step creates and provisions a core for the new group\.
 ![\[Set up your Greengrass Group console page with the Use easy creation button highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-005.png)

 1. Enter a name for your group \(for example, **MyFirstGroup**\), and then choose **Next**\.